 - Implementation and coordination of necessary measures for preventing public and animal health hazards,

-- Fundamental and applied research relating to the groups of medicinal products within the scope of the Paul-Ehrlich-Institut.
+- Fundamental and applied research relating to the groups of medicinal products within the scope of the Paul Ehrlich Institute

 The Paul-Ehrlich-Institut assesses and monitors vaccines and biomedicines to ensure that all biomedicines available on the German and European markets have a favourable benefit-risk ratio.
 These activities include the assessment of documents submitted, as well as experimental tests, such as batch release testing, and on-site inspections of manufacturing facilities.

 The Paul-Ehrlich-Institut employs some 800 staff and reports to the German Federal Ministry of Health (BMG).
-The Paul-Ehrlich-Institut also provides advice to national (federal government, federal states (Länder)) and international bodies (World Health Organisation (WHO), European Medicines Agency (EMA), European Commission, Council of Europe, etc.).
+It also provides advice to national (federal government, federal states (Länder)) and international bodies (World Health Organisation (WHO), European Medicines Agency (EMA), European Commission, Council of Europe, etc.).

 The Paul-Ehrlich-Institut has won international recognition for combining regulation of medicines, regulatory research and fundamental research.